pyOpenSci/software-peer-review/how-to/finding-reviewers.md

 If a new reviewer is interested in becoming a reviewer but would like some support, do the following:

-1. Reach out to the **editor in chief** & **peer review lead** to let them know that you have a reviewer that would like to work with a mentor.
+1. Reach out to the **Editor in Chief** & **Peer Review Lead** to let them know that you have a reviewer that would like to work with a mentor.
 2. They will then post in the `#software-review` channel to see if anyone is available to provide support to the new reviewer.
-3. If you don't get any responses from the post above, reach out to our community manager who will try to find someone to fill the mentorship role!
+3. If you don't get any responses from the post above, reach out to our Community Manager who will try to find someone to fill the mentorship role!

 ### Once a Mentor is Identified